microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 - `item-span` - The size in pixels of each item along the choosen axis (ie. vertical or horizontal).
 Default is 50.

 - `viewport-buffer` - Defines an area in pixels on either end of the viewport where items outside the viewport will still be rendered.

-- `layout-update-delay` - Defines an interval in ms where layout updates are delayed if another position update is triggered before the interval passes.
-May be useful for preventing transient elements from rendering during long scroll operations.

 - `orientation` - Whether the list is oriented vertically or horizontally.
 Default is vertical.